How to Create a Mobile App: A Complete Development Guide

 How To Create a Viral Mobile App

-There are many ways to measure the success and impact of a mobile app, a few being the number of downloads, revenue, and reviews or feedback.
+There are many ways to measure the success and impact of a mobile app, including the number of downloads, revenue, and reviews or feedback.

-All of these measures help developers to see the impact of their work, but the true measure of an app’s success in today’s market is having it go viral.
+All feedback measures help developers see the impact of their work, but the most accurate measure of an app’s success in today’s market is its ability to go viral.

 What Is a Viral App?

-A viral app is a mobile application that gains popularity from frequent internet shares to the point that it becomes a modern trend.
+A viral app is a mobile application that gains popularity through frequent internet sharing, eventually becoming a modern trend.

 The attention garnered from this type of popularity is often more effective than paid promotion.